This is one in a series of interviews with our

 With more people operating in the digital world right now, we’re excited by the opportunity to share Interact artists’ work with new audiences.

 On May 11, we launched our first entirely online exhibition, We Are Not Disposable.
 WAND is an artistic response to public perceptions of disability, and how access to critical healthcare is threatened for people with disabilities in the face of the pandemic.
 Our goal is to advance the recognition of Interact artists online and to raise money for the Disability Visibility Project -- a digital platform that creates, shares, and amplifies disability culture.
+On August 3, 2020, our second online exhibition Fresh Work was launched aiming to amplify the voices of Interact artists at a time when online presence feels especially vital.

 We’re grateful to have felt a lot of support from the community around this exhibition.
 Interact artists have raised over $2000 from the sales of their work, with 50% going directly to the artists, and remaining proceeds being donated to the Disability Visibility Project.
 You can view the exhibition at shop.interactcenter.org.